 Trailblazer: Forging the Path for Women in Leadership

 In 1993, Senator Hutchison made history by becoming Texas’s first—and only—female senator.
-But prior to that, Hutchison had already amassed significant victories for women in politics: in the Texas House, she was the first Republican female to be elected; as state treasurer, she was the party’s first woman elected to state office.
-Senator Hutchison’s trailblazing legacy spans back the 60’s, when she was one of five women to graduate law school at the University of Texas and the 70's when she became the first woman television news correspondent in Houston.
-Once listed among the world’s most powerful women by Forbes magazine, Hutchison has established herself as a female leader who inspires other women to break down barriers—once and for all.
+But prior to that, Hutchison had already amassed significant victories for women in politics: in the Texas House and as State Treasurer.
+Senator Hutchison’s trailblazing legacy spans back the 60’s, when she was one of only five women to graduate law school at the University of Texas and the 70's when she became the first woman television news correspondent in Houston.
+As a noted historian, she has studied women in leadership from America’s earliest days and combines that with observations and suggestions for leadership today.
+She has written three widely acclaimed books on women who broke barriers to lead our country.
+Once listed among the world’s most powerful women by Forbes magazine, Hutchison has established herself as a female leader who inspires other women to pursue their dreams.

 In June 2000, Kay Bailey Hutchison and several colleagues coauthored Nine and Counting: The Women of the Senate, and in 2004, she released her first book, a national best seller, American Heroines: The Spirited Women Who Shaped Our Country.Senator Hutchison published her second bestseller, Leading Ladies: American Trailblazers, in October 2007.
 Her latest book is Unflinching Courage.
 In 2013, the Dallas City Council voted to name its Convention Center the Kay Bailey Hutchison Convention Center, Dallas in honor of her dedicated service.